-Interview with John Burns & Marisa Senigo, supra note 66.
+97 Id; Interview with Shawn Friend, supra note 54.

-&lt;sup>97 Id; Interview with Shawn Friend, supra note 54.
+100 Interview with Shawn Friend, supra note 54.101 Id.

-Some self-help centers also make available lists of attorneys, and provide referrals to attorneys who offer low cost or unbundled legal services.
-Stacey Marz in Alaska commented that fostering the development of unbundled legal services is a complementary service to self-help, and it is critical to improving outcomes for self-represented parties.
+Some self-help centers also make available lists of attorneys, and provide referrals to attorneys who offer low cost or unbundled legal services.102 Stacey Marz in Alaska commented that fostering the development of unbundled legal services is a complementary service to self-help, and is critical to improving outcomes for self-represented parties.
 Utah has worked with the Utah State Bar to establish a limited scope representation bar section and to provide an online lawyer directory that identifies lawyers who offer limited scope services.

 For many of these states, in-person services are the primary method of communicating with self-represented parties.
 Sara Gonsalves (Manager, Minnesota Self-Represented Litigant Program) commented that nothing could substitute for a live person, and added that, regardless of what other services are provided, there will always be people who want to speak with someone face to face.
 Katherine Alteneder had a slightly different viewpoint, and stressed that although person-to-person services are foundational, these services can be provided in-person, or virtually through phone, video conference, or another method.
-In large part because of restrictions caused by geography and population density, some states have had to adapt to primarily - or completely - virtual services.
-Alaska's self-help center is entirely virtual, and Utah's services are primarily virtual as well, although they provide a number of hybrid services.
+In large part because of restrictions caused by geography and population density, some states have had to primarily - or completely - rely on virtual services.
+For instance, Alaska's self-help center is entirely virtual, and Utah's services are primarily virtual as well, although they provide a number of hybrid services.
 For instance, Utah's Self-Help Center staff provide virtual and in-person training to community service providers in rural jurisdictions.
 These community service providers often meet with self-represented parties in person, and have direct access to self-help center staff through an online chat system.
 Virtual services, including phone and email, will be discussed further in a later section of the report.